-Fluoride Treatments at Ingenious Dentistry – Houston, Texas
+Fluoride Treatment at Ingenious Dentistry in Houston, TX

 Fluoride treatments performed at Ingenious Dentistry allow for quick, effective treatment to strengthen teeth and to help prevent cavity formation.